AGMark: Attention-Guided Dynamic Watermarking for Large Vision-Language Models: Methodology

 \section{Methodology}

-We propose AGMark, a vision-aligned watermarking framework that identifies Semantic Critical Tokens to align watermark injection with visual-grounded semantics.
-As illustrated in Figure \ref{fig:method}, our watermarking framework consists of two components: (A) a dynamically semantic critical weight extracting via fusing vision critical weights and context critical weights (Section \ref{subsec: Semantic Critical Weight Extracting}); and (B) an adaptive-regulated vocabulary partition based on weight density and token entropy, that swaps high-evidence tokens into the green list (Section \ref{subsec: Adaptive Vocabulary Partitioning}).
+We propose AGMark, a vision-aligned watermarking framework that identifies semantic-critical tokens to align watermark injection with visual-grounded semantics.
+As illustrated in Figure \ref{fig:method}, our watermarking framework consists of two components: (A) a dynamic semantic-critical weight extraction part that fuses vision-critical weights and context-critical weights (Section \ref{subsec: Semantic-Critical Weight Extraction}); and (B) a vocabulary partition that is adaptively regulated based on weight density and token entropy, which swaps high-evidence tokens into the green list (Section \ref{subsec: Adaptive Vocabulary Partitioning}).
 This method achieves watermark injection based on dynamic and precise key evidence support, yielding strong detectability with improved visual fidelity.